mspaintmsi/superUser/msvc/BUILD_LLVM-MSVC.md

 	:: On Windows (you can also double-click on it): make_msvc-libs.cmd

-This creates the repackaged version in the new `msvc-libs` subdirectory.
+This creates the repackaged version in a new `msvc-libs` subdirectory.
 Move it to the final location and set the `MSVC_LIBS_PATH` environment variable to it to use it.